Harry8527/IrisFlowerSpecies_ScikitLearn/README.md

     1. Accuracy : Total correct predictions / Total number of samples.
         Its a global metric, hence, its is not calculated for each class but for the overall classification model.
 That's why it appears only once, on the f1-score column as an overall score.
-    2. Weighted avg : (Score for each class * Support value of that class)/ Total number of samples.
+    2. Weighted avg : (F1- score for each class * Support value of that class)/ Total number of samples.
         This is calculated for each field(Precision, Recall, F1-score) individually.
     3. Macro avg : Average of each class scores, treating all classes equally.
         Suppose we are calculating the macro average for Precision field(column), then the formula for that will be: